 You can find out more about the certificate and its requirements here.

-Because it is designed to introduce participants to a range of topics in college teaching, the CTL's Workshop on Teaching in the College is a requirement of the Craft of Teaching.
-It is the only external workshop required for completion of our program, and the other workshops and seminars offered by the CTL, while rewarding, cannot be counted toward the Craft of Teaching requirements.
+Because it is designed to introduce participants to a range of topics in college teaching, the CCT's Workshop on Teaching in the College is a requirement of the Craft of Teaching.
+It is the only external workshop required for completion of our program, and the other workshops and seminars offered by the CCT, while rewarding, cannot be counted toward the Craft of Teaching requirements.
 For more about the Craft of Teaching requirements, see the requirements page.